josephngo1204/molecular-property-prediction/README.md

 # Predictive Machine Learning in Material Science + Chemistry

-#### A basic collection of all my works and projects thus far in this field, including the following concepts:
+#### A basic collection of all my works from MENG 25620 - Applied Artificial Intelligence for Materials Science and Engineering thus far, including the following concepts:

 #####          - Chemoinformatics (RDKit, Mordred)